codeliner/php-ddd-cargo-sample/README.md

 CQRS & ES?
 ----------

 The original cargo sample is not based on CQRS and EventSourcing.
-These patterns have arisen later.
-But today you will read something about it sooner or later when exploring Domain-Driven Design.
+However, you may have read something about it in relation to Domain-Driven Design.
 The php-ddd-cargo-sample shows you the original approach using application services, a combined write and read model and an ORM (Doctrine in our case) to hide the persistence layer.
-This is still a very good and valid approach but CQRS and EventSourcing gets a lot of attention because it gives you a great new way to tackle complex problems.
+This is still a very good and valid approach but CQRS and EventSourcing gets a lot of attention these days because it offers a great way to tackle complex problems.

-Our suggestion is that you have a look at this example application and compare it with [proophessor-do](https://github.com/prooph/proophessor-do).
+Our suggestion is that you have a look at the cargo example and also at [proophessor-do](https://github.com/prooph/proophessor-do).

-**Proophessor-do** is different then other example applications.
-It is incomplete and you are ask to get the job done.
+**Proophessor-do** demonstrates CQRS and ES using [prooph components](https://github.com/prooph/proophessor/blob/master/docs/book/components.md) and it is different then other example applications.

+Proophessor-do is incomplete and you are ask to get the job done.
 **This is a great way to learn more about CQRS and EventSourcing**.
 Don't worry, the prooph community is available in a chat to help you with your task.
 See the [HALL OF FAME](https://github.com/prooph/proophessor-do#hall-of-fame).
 The first tasks are already done and the next ones in progress.
 So what are you waiting for?
 Go pick up a task, too!